-A third model that is beginning to gain traction, specifically for customers that have the requirement to deploy network virtualization, is the combination of self-deployed MPLS VPN capabilities (Figure 3) while using the simplicity of an "SP managed" IP VPN transport (Figure 2.)
-This model introduces a new set of requirements on the CE router, as MPLS VPNs will need to be extended over the IP service transport, a model we refer to as "over the top."
-This also introduces the concept of a customer PE (c-PE), as the CE router takes on full PE functionality (that is, RFC 4364) over IP.
+A third model that is beginning to gain traction, specifically for customers that have the requirement to deploy network virtualization, is the combination of self-deployed MPLS VPN capabilities while leveraging the simplicity of an “SP managed” IP VPN transport, as is shown in Figure 2.
+This model introduces a new set of requirements on the CE router, as MPLS VPNs will need to be extended over the IP service transport, a model we refer to as "over the top".
+This also introduces the concept of a customer PE (c-PE), as the CE router takes on full PE functionality (i.e., RFC 4364) over IP.
 The following section will explore these "over-the-top" requirements, functions, and solutions when MPLS VPN requires the transport to be over IP.

 MPLS VPN over IP

-As discussed earlier, IP and IP VPN transport offerings from SPs are becoming much more prevalent and cost effective for enterprise and federal customers, which in turn require customers wanting a L3 virtualization solution to install their own form of MPLS VPN "over the top" of IP solutions.
-Although several IP encapsulation solutions exist, the most common form of IP encapsulation has been generic route encapsulation, or GRE.
-(See Figure 4.)
+As discussed earlier, IP and IP VPN transport offerings from SPs are becoming much more prevalent and cost effective for Enterprise and Federal customers, which in turn require customers wanting L3 virtualization solution to install their own form of MPLS VPN "over-the-top" of IP solutions.
+Although several IP encapsulation solutions exist, the most common form of IP encapsulation has been Generic Route Encapsulation, or GRE.

 Figure 4.
 GRE Datagram Format

 GRE Tunnel Overview